-Introduction: Paul emphasizes the importance of holiness with a dramatic plea in 1 Thessalonians 4:1 as well as a warning in 4:8 not to despise God's gift of the Spirit by an immoral life given over to sensual pleasure.
-The urgency of Paul in this matter of holiness is emphasized by Ken Taylor's paraphrase of verse 1: Let me add this, dear brothers: you already know how to please God in your daily living, for you know the commands we gave you from the Lord Jesus Himself.
-Now we beg you - yes, we demand of you in the name of the Lord Jesus - that you live more and more closely to that ideal.
+Paul emphasizes the importance of holiness with a firm command to embrace God's gift of the Spirit by pursuing sanctification in our bodies.
+The urgency of Paul in this matter of holiness is emphasized in this paraphrase of verse 1, "Let me add this, dear brothers: you already know how to please God in your daily living, for you know the commands we gave you from the Lord Jesus Himself.
+Now we beg you - yes, we demand of you in the name of the Lord Jesus - that you live more and more closely to that ideal" (Ken Taylor, The Living Bible).

-In verse eight, he proceeds to a sober warning against any who could be tempted to despise God's demand for holiness of life: Therefore, he who rejects this instruction does not reject man but God, who gives you His Holy Spirit.
+In verse 8, Paul proceeds to a sober warning against any who could be tempted to despise God's demand for holiness of life: "Therefore, he who rejects this instruction does not reject man but God, who gives you His Holy Spirit."

-These verses teach us, therefore, that no matter how hard the challenge to holy living may be, we must recognize its priority in our lives.
-But let us also be reassured that God knows how urgently we need His promises and His teaching if we are to live lives which pursue holiness.
+These verses teach us that no matter how hard the challenge to holy living may be, we must recognize its priority in our lives.
+But let us also be reassured in this week's notes that God knows how urgently we need His promises and His teaching if we are to live lives which pursue holiness.